 The following questions and answers about wills and estate planning apply to individuals living in Alberta.
 They are provided for information purposes only.
 Learn more about your rights and obligations by requesting a free introductory consultation with a Wills and Estates lawyer at Kiriak Law.

 A will is a legal document that describes how a person’s assets should be distributed following his or her death.
+Contact us today to learn about the importance of having an up-to-date Will.
+It is also important that you understand why dying without a Will in Alberta is not in anyone's interest.

 This is the property a person owns or has a legal interest in.
 It is also the term used to describe the assets and liabilities left by a person after death.